The Little Book (Edwards novel): Critical reception

-Reception for The Little Book was overwhelmingly positive, with Publishers Weekly calling it “a sweet, wistful elegy to the fantastic promise and failed hopes of the 20th century.”
-USA Today, Entertainment Weekly, and the Courier-Journal also praised the book, with the Courier-Journal stating the book was "full of surprises".

-NPR's Maureen Corrigan hailed it as “a historical time travel fantasy that's an ideal late summer reading getaway, complete with screwball hidden identity plots and even lively background music…Edwards handles the hectic demands of a multistranded plot with deftness and humor.”
+Reception for The Little Book was very positive, with Publishers Weekly calling it “a sweet, wistful elegy to the fantastic promise and failed hopes of the 20th century.”
+USA Today, and the Courier-Journal also praised the book.
+Entertainment Weekly gave it a B+, with the Courier-Journal stating the book was "full of surprises".
+NPR's Maureen Corrigan described it as “a historical time travel fantasy that's an ideal late summer reading getaway, complete with screwball hidden identity plots and even lively background music…Edwards handles the hectic demands of a multistranded plot with deftness and humor.”

-The novel was also noted for its “balanced, powerful style,” and “a maturity that is exceedingly rare.”
-In general, The Little Book was found “a masterpiece of unequaled storytelling that announces Selden Edwards as one of the most dazzling, original, entertaining novelists of our time.”
+Sarah Rachel Egelman at bookreporter.com was more critical, saying "In the end, while much of what Edwards attempts in The Little Book is compelling, the main characters, especially Wheeler, seem to lack any real humanity."
+Anna Scott at The Guardian was positive, although noted the historical research was "too prominent," and Kirkus Reviews stated "Those who demand comprehension will be exasperated, but others willing to suspend disbelief might be enchanted."